Azure/azure-dev/cli/azd/docs/alpha-features.md

 The strategy to ask `azd` to `toggle` between modes is:

 - Enable _all_ experimental features: `azd config set experimental.all on`
-- Enable _specific_ experimental feature: `azd config set experimental.name.feature on`
+- Enable _specific_ experimental feature: `azd config set experimental.feature on`
 - Disable _all_ experimental features: `azd config unset experimental.all`
-- Disable _specific_ experimental feature: `azd config unset experimental.name.feature`
+- Disable _specific_ experimental feature: `azd config unset experimental.feature`

 ## Alpha feature